WILL ROUSH | Executive Director

 PETER HART | Conservation Analyst/Staff Attorney

-Peter is the point person for WW’s defensive work, primarily heading issues related to the National Environment Policy Act.
-His docket includes reviewing proposed actions (gas leases, rule changes, forest health projects, recreational developments), filing technical comments on Environmental Impact Statements, and working with outside counsel on legal actions.
+Peter is the point person for WW’s defensive work, primarily heading issues related to the National Environmental Policy Act.
+For years he has been the lead in WW’s work to protect the Thompson Divide, but his docket also includes reviewing proposed actions like oil and gas lease sales, agency rule changes, timber projects, and recreational developments impacting public lands.
+He files technical comments on Environmental Impact Statements and works with outside counsel on legal actions.
 A native of Vail, Peter earned a law degree and master’s degree in environmental law from the University of Denver.
 He clerked for the water rights division of the Colorado Attorney General’s Office, worked on endangered species claims at the University of Denver Environmental Law Clinic, and worked on toxic tort litigation at a Denver law firm.
 He enjoys riding his bike and spending time with his family, including raising two young boys with an appreciation for the great outdoors.

 REBECCA MIRSKY | Development Director, Artist in Wilderness Program Director